arista-netdevops-community/cvp-snmp-container/README.md

 # Kubernetes monitoring

-A Kubernetes OID and MIB are also available to monitor Kubernetes resources.
+Some OIDs and one MIB file are also available to monitor Kubernetes resources.
-The MIB is available here `ARISTA-KUBERNETES-MIB.txt`.
+The MIB file is available here `ARISTA-KUBERNETES-MIB.txt`.
 The 4 following OIDs are available:
 * `nbPodsInRunningState`: Number of Kubernetes pods in Running state
 * `nbNodesInReadyState`: Number of Kubernetes nodes in Ready state